MicrosoftDocs/sql-docs/docs/advanced-analytics/python/python-libraries-and-data-types.md

 # Python Libraries and Data Types
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-This topic describes the Python libraries that are included with the following products:
+This article describes the Python libraries that are included with the following products:

 + SQL Server Machine Learning Services (In-Database)
 + Microsoft Machine Learning Server (Standalone)

-This topic also lists unsupported data types, and lists the data type conversions that might be performed implicitly when data is passed between Python and SQL Server.
+This article also lists unsupported data types, and lists the data type conversions that might be performed implicitly when data is passed between Python and SQL Server.

 ## Python Version